brianereynolds/nodePoolManager-helm/README.md

 helm install nodepoolmanager k8smanagers/nodepoolmanager -n operations
 ```

-To customize the values, create a values.yaml and including with -f on helm command.
+If custom values are required in the helm chart, create a values.yaml and including with -f on helm command.
 Supported

 * private image repository
 * custom image tag